martinobettucci/YuE-UI-hackathon/README.md

 Stage 1 is great for generating drafts since it's much faster than 1+2, although much lower quality.
 But remember to run stage 2 now and then to avoid surprises in the end 😁

-The stage 2 refiner works in block of 6 seconds.
-The last section of the song might sound a bit off if the song length isn't exactly divisible by 6.

 It's recommended to always use the dual track mode when working with audio prompts for best quality.
 You can substitute vocal or instrumental with a silence track if necessary.
 If you need to split stems you can use a tool such as [deezer/spleeter](https://github.com/deezer/spleeter) to separate the vocal & instrumental tracks.